 Offering Emotional Support

-Emotional support involves being present and validating the feelings of others.
-Securely attached individuals can provide reassurance and comfort, helping the person feel understood and less isolated in their struggles.
+At its core, emotional support involves being fully present, listening without judgment, and validating the other person’s feelings.
+Securely attached individuals provide reassurance and comfort, helping others feel seen and understood during difficult times.

 Conclusion